 Final Word: Cloudways Cron Job Management

 Running cron jobs on Cloudways is managed from the application dashboard in a few straightforward steps.
 Whether you are scheduling PHP scripts, triggering HTTP endpoints with curl, or replacing WordPress WP-Cron with a server-side schedule, the Cron Job Management panel handles it without SSH.
+Watch for environment variable differences between the cron process and the web server if PHP scripts that work in the browser fail when scheduled.
 For a full picture of what Cloudways offers, see the Cloudways review.